bilal02s/Digit-String-Recognition/README.md

 * Convolutional Layer (randomly initialised kernels, backpropagation implemeted):
     * Location: <code>/network/ConvLayer2.py</code>
-    * Description: The kernels and biases are defined using the defined initialisation method, the number of kernels and their shape is defined at the construction. <br/>
+    * Description: The kernels and biases are defined using the defined initialisation method, the number of kernels and their shape is defined at the construction.
+Padding type could be 'same' or 'valid' and is specified during the construction.<br/>
     During forward propagation, the input arrays are convolved using the kernels and then returned.
     During backpropagation, the kernel's and biase's error are calculated and are updated using the defined optimisation algorithm. <br/>
     The activation function to be used is defined at the construction.